cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-Amazon-Cognito.md

 2. Enable Push Sync in the Amazon Cognito console
    - <kbd>Amazon Cognito console</kbd> > identity pool for which you want to enable push sync > Dashboard > <kbd>Manage Identity Pools</kbd>
    - The <kbd>Federated Identities page</kbd> appears > click <kbd>Push synchronization</kbd> to expand it > <kbd>Service role</kbd> dropdown menu
-     - select IAM role that <font color=blue> grants Cognito permission to send an SNS notification </font>
+     - select IAM role that <font color=LightSlateBlue> grants Cognito permission to send an SNS notification </font>
        - configure the IAM roles to have `full SNS access`,
        - or create a new role that `trusts cognito-sync` and has `full SNS access`.
    - Click Create role to create or modify the roles associated with your identity pool in the AWS IAM Console.